db-ux-design-system/core-web/build-power-apps/README.md

-# MS Power Apps
+# Microsoft Power Apps

-We generate components for power apps via mitosis and a custom plugin.
+We generate components for Power Apps via mitosis and a custom plugin.
-The base for power apps are "React Components" with a `.ts` wrapper file and a `.xml` description file.
+The base for Power Apps are "React Components" with a `.ts` wrapper file and a `.xml` description file.

 ## The magic